kdy0820/kdy0820/README.md

 ## Hey there! 👋

-I'm Keith, a second-year student at UBC Sauder working towards a marketing role in the tech industry.
+I'm Keith, a second-year student at UBC Sauder working towards a digital marketing/marketing analyst role in the tech industry.

 My interest in understanding human behavior is at the core of what I do, and it has propelled me to bridge the gap between raw data and strategic storytelling.